mcvinding/reliability_analysis/README.md

 ALPHA = reliability_analysis(DATA, METHOD)
 ````

-Where `DATA` is the reliability data in the format *N* x *M*, where *N* is the number of "observers" (*N* > 2) and *M* is the number of data points.
+Where `DATA` is the reliability data in the format *N* x *M*, where *N* is theÂ number of "observers" (*N* > 1) and *M* is the number of data points.
 For neural time series data *M* = time.
 You might need to concatenate or "flatten" your data, so all observation for one observer is one vector.
 Each row in the data frame represents one observer.
 Each column represents the same unit of observation.
 E.g., the first column could be the first time point across all observers.

 Use `METHOD` to declare the type of data: `nominal`, `ordinal`, `interval`, `ratio`, and `phase`, or use either the reduced but faster algorithm for cases where *N* = 2 and data is interval ( `N2fast` ) or the approximation algorithm ( `alphaprime` ), which is useful for large datasets with arbitrary numerical precision.
 For more information about methods, please refer to the companion paper (TBA) or function documentation.